21 Survival Analysis

 Gender=Male, Nobility=Noble 346 100 NA NA NA

-Now let’s fit a Cox proportional hazards model so we can quantify the differences as relative risks.
+Now let’s fit a Cox proportional hazards model so we can quantify the differences as hazard ratios.
 Here we are not including an interaction term:

 fit <- coxph(Surv(time = Time, event = Dead) ~